Electoral history of Al Gore

-Al Gore, the 45th vice president of the United States (1993-2001), has run for public office several times, beginning in 1976.
+Al Gore, the 45th vice president of the United States (1993–2001), has run for public office several times, beginning in 1976.
 He is a member of the Democratic Party, one of two major parties in the United States.
-Gore represented Tennessee's 4th (1977-1983) and 6th (1983-1985) congressional districts in the United States House of Representatives, and served as a United States Senator from Tennessee (1984-1993).
+Gore represented Tennessee's 4th (1977–1983) and 6th (1983–1985) congressional districts in the United States House of Representatives, and served as a U.S. senator from Tennessee (1984–1993).

 Gore began his political career in 1976 by winning a crowded Democratic primary to win the chance to replace retiring Representative Joe L. Evins.
 Gore won the general election against independent William McGlamery.
-He won his second and fourth terms unopposed and his third defeating by Republican challenger James B. Seigneur.
+He won his second and fourth terms unopposed and his third by defeating Republican challenger James B. Seigneur.
 After serving four terms in the House, Gore defeated former Tennessee State Senator Victor Ashe to replace retiring Senate majority leader Republican Howard Baker.
-In 1988, he launched a bid for the Democratic nomination in the 1988 United States presidential election losing to Massachusetts Governor Michael Dukakis.
+In 1988, he launched a bid for the Democratic nomination in the 1988 United States presidential election, losing to Massachusetts Governor Michael Dukakis.
 In 1990, he won a second term in the Senate in a landslide victory against Republican William R. Hawkins.
-In July 1992, Gore was tapped by Arkansas Governor Bill Clinton to be his running mate in 1992 United States presidential election.
+In July 1992, Gore was tapped by Arkansas Governor Bill Clinton to be his running mate in the 1992 United States presidential election.
 The pair defeated Republican incumbents George H. W. Bush and Dan Quayle.

 In 2000, Gore sought the presidency a second time.
 He won a sweeping victory in the 2000 Democratic Party presidential primaries against former Senator Bill Bradley.
 Despite winning the popular vote, Gore and his running mate, Connecticut Senator Joe Lieberman, narrowly lost the 2000 United States presidential election to the Republican ticket of Texas Governor George W. Bush and Dick Cheney.
-However, due to the close margin in Florida, the state that put Bush over the 270 electoral votes needed, a recount was ordered which was later deemed unconstitutional by the Supreme Court in Bush v.
+However, due to the close margin in Florida, the state that put Bush over the 270 electoral votes needed, a recount was ordered, which was later deemed unconstitutional by the Supreme Court in Bush v.
 Gore.
-Following the ruling, on December 13 Gore conceded the election.
+Following the ruling, on December 13, Gore conceded the election.

 House of Representatives (1976–1982)

 1976

-After incumbent Representative Joe L. Evins announced he would not be seeking another term, there was a highly contested primary to replace him.
+After incumbent Representative Joe L. Evins announced that he would not seek another term, there was a highly contested primary to replace him.
 Nine different candidates sought the Democratic nomination.
-The primary race was close with Gore and Tennessee House of Representatives Speaker Stanley Rogers as the frontrunners.
+The primary race was close, with Gore and Tennessee House of Representatives Speaker Stanley Rogers emerging as the front runners.
 On the day of the primary, Gore narrowly defeated Rogers by less than four thousand votes.

 The Republican Party did not run a candidate in the general election.
 Gore instead ran against William McGlamery, a member of the Libertarian Party, running as an Independent candidate.
-McGlamery was relatively unknown while Gore was the son of former Senator Albert Gore Sr. McGlamery did not actively campaign and only ran to prevent Gore from winning unopposed.
-On election day, Gore won in a landslide, receiving 94 percent of the vote.
+McGlamery was relatively unknown, while Gore was the son of former Senator Albert Gore Sr. McGlamery did not actively campaign and only ran to prevent Gore from winning unopposed.
+On Election Day, Gore won in a landslide, receiving 94 percent of the vote.